in Deference – a collaboration of photography, light & projection.

 Using a film of a shrine I had made for a previous project based on memory and remembrance we set about projecting the film into the concrete space, onto walls of the vast arch above us, in small nooks dripping with stalactites we wrapped the projection around pillars and plinths and Claire began photographing this amazing space whilst trying to capture those qualities that were not visible, like the damp stench and the diesel and water on the floor.
 The atmospheric and narrative based images that Claire captured led the way to further collaborations and individual work whilst retaining the sentiment of our curatorial idea - Jayne Simpson artist.
 'One must always maintain one's connection to the past and yet ceaselessly pull away from it'.
 Gaston Bachelard - The Poetics of Space

 The projections placed into the space of The Boathouse which was due to be filled with concrete had such an ambient feeling and clues to a narrative of its former life.
 “When I was fifteen, all I wanted was to go off to some other world, a place beyond anybody’s reach.
 A place beyond the flow of time.” - But there’s no place like that in this world. - Exactly.
-Which is why I’m living here, in this world where things are continually damaged, where the heart is fickle, where time flows past without a break.” ― Haruki Murakami, Our investigations led us to The Regent a former cinema and bingo hall in Blackpool town centre.
+Which is why I’m living here, in this world where things are continually damaged, where the heart is fickle, where time flows past without a break.” ― Haruki Murakami, Kafka on the Shore Our investigations led us to The Regent a former cinema and bingo hall in Blackpool town centre.
 A place where dozens of people had passed through shared joy and laughter now selling antiques and collectibles on the ground floor But above lay a labyrinth of old corridors, staircases and balconies with a suggestion of what had gone before.

 In the Spring/Summer we got access to ‘The Regent’ on Church Street Blackpool, now a thriving Antique/Secondhand centre the building had been rescued and given another purpose and gratefully we were given access to the upper floors of the building that had once been used as a Theatre but retained some of the original stall and lots of ornate, although crumbling plaster work.
 We ventured further into the enclosed spaces at the top of the building including the original projection room. - Jayne Simpson - Artist.
 Following Jayne's residency at Fleetwood Museum and it's recent news of loss of funding, I was invited to photograph inside, investigating its exhibition and space with my camera.
 I wondered how Blackpool Museum could help with their recent good fortune, could the exhibits be shared.
 If Fleetwood Museum was to go, how would we remember the rich fishing towns history? https://www.blackpool.gov.uk/Residents/Libraries-arts-and-heritage/Blackpool-Museum.aspx As art galleries and museums get closed down.
 As creativity gets removed from education.
 That men do not learn very much from the lessons of history is the most important of all the lessons of history.